ChristianOrr/reinforcement-learning-algorithms/README.md

 Policy gradient methods learn a parameterized policy function that can choose actions without the need of a value function.
 We will be using neural networks for the parametrized policy function and use gradient descent with the Adam optimizer to update the parameters.
 A value function can be used in pure policy gradient methods, but it can only be used in the first state of the state transition.
 Actor-critic methods on the other hand use the value function on a later state for bootstrapping.
 So actor-critic methods are essentially pure policy gradient methods but with bootstrapping.
 You will notice that all of the algorithms shown in this section perform Monte Carlo updates, which is due to the lack of bootstrapping.
 This is the main weakness of pure policy gradient methods and hence why actor-critic methods are generally prefered over them.

 #### REINFORCE
 REINFORCE is the simplest pure policy gradient method.
 It uses a neural network as the policy function.
-The policy function is learned directly unlike the value function approximation methods, which don't learn a policy function, their policy is based on the value estimates from the value function.
+The policy function is learned directly unlike the value function methods, which don't learn a policy function, their policy is based on the value estimates from the value function.
 REINFORCE doesn't use a value function.
 The policy function uses a soft-max function to create a probability distribution for action selection.
 A major benifit of using a neural network policy with soft-max action selection is that the policy will initially be stochastic, promoting more exploration, and gradually get more deterministic as it is trained.
 In later methods you will notice an entropy function is used to prevent the policy from becoming too deterministic.

 ##### Features:
 - On-Policy:                Yes